-Watch our College / Patton Bike Lane Project Overview
+Watch our College / Patton Complete Street Plan Project Overview

-View Maps of the College Street / Patton Avenue Bike Lane Project
+View Maps of the College / Patton Complete Street Plan Project

-Here’s a map with the new proposed bike lanes shown in green.
+Here’s a map with the new proposed bike lanes shown in green and proposed loading zones are shown in yellow.
 Note that these green lines form core connections within a larger network that is steadily growing, as it should:

-10 reasons why Asheville needs these downtown bike lanes:
+10 reasons why Asheville needs these downtown bike lanes and loading zones:

 - It will make biking and walking safer downtown.
 Asheville kills or injures more pedestrians and cyclists than any other city in North Carolina and it has maintained that status for several years.